G Suite user account status

 Change users’ account status

 Any user can be assigned administrator privileges.
-A Google Apps account administrator can grant administrative or super administrator privileges to other users.
+A G Suite account administrator can grant administrative or super administrator privileges to other users.
 Administrators can also suspend users or re-enable suspended users.